-- 1. The HC Nursing Program requires a passing grade of "C" or higher in all courses to meet progression standards. - 2.
-The HC Nursing Department grading scale is as follows: 93%-100% (A); 90-92% (B+); 87-89% (B); 85-86% (B-); 81-84% (C+); 78-80% (C); 77% or lower (F).
+- 1. The HC Nursing Program requires a passing grade of "C" (not C-) or higher in all courses to meet progression standards. - The HC Nursing Department grading scale is as follows: 93%-100% (A); 90-92% (B+); 87-89% (B); 85-86% (B-); 81-84% (C+); 78-80% (C); 77% or lower (F).
 Grades for all course assignments will be recorded as earned with no mathematical rounding.
 For example, a score of 77.9%= 77%. - 3.
 A minimum grade of "C" (78%) is required in all nursing courses, including clinicals and embedded general education courses, to continue to the next semester.
-(Please refer to specific course or clinical syllabi for further quidelines) - 4.
-A cumulative average of 77% or lower on exams will result in failure of that course.
-The exam averages will be calculated by dividing the total points earned by the total exam points possible.
-The faculty will determine which exams and quizzes are included in this average, but the included exams/quizzes must be proctored. - 5.
+(Please refer to specific course or clinical syllabi for further guidelines) - 4.
 Students move through the nursing curriculum as a cohort.
 All nursing program courses in one semester must be successfully completed prior to the student starting the next semester of nursing coursework.
-If a student needs to repeat a nursing course or takes an (I) incomplete, they will not progress to the next semester of nursing courses until the repeated course is successfully completed. - 6.
-Students achieving lower than a "C' grade in any nursing course while admitted to the nursing program will be unable to progress in the program.
+If a student needs to repeat a nursing course or takes an (I) incomplete, they will not progress to the next semester of nursing courses until the repeated course is successfully completed.

+- 5. Students achieving lower than a "C" grade in any nursing course while admitted to the nursing program will be unable to progress in the program.
 Failure to achieve a minimum of 78% in the theory, skills labs, or clinical area will result in the student failing the nursing course.
-If a student fails a class with a didactic and clinical component, both must be repeated unless faculty recommends otherwise. - 7.
+If a student fails a class with a didactic and clinical component, both must be repeated unless faculty recommends otherwise. - 6.
 Students who have withdrawn, dropped, or failed any courses required for the nursing curriculum must seek readmission to the program.
 (See Readmission Procedure p.
-12).

-- 8. Students may repeat a nursing course in which they earn a "W" or a grade of less than a "C" only once.
-A total of only one nursing course may be repeated before dismissal from the program. - 9.
+10). - 7.
+Students may repeat a nursing course in which they earn a "W" or a grade of less than a "C" only once.
+A total of only one nursing course may be repeated before dismissal from the program. - 8.
 If an enrolled nursing student is convicted of a felony the student will not be able to progress in the nursing program.